Anxiety Treatment: Should You Be Wary of Anxiety Medication?

 - an earlier incident or prolonged difficult time in your life left your amygdala chronically aroused, leaving you prone to hyper-emotional responses to minor negative events and/or chronically feeling on alert for something bad to happen.

-How can a psychological treatment potentially help?
+How can a psychological treatment potentially reduce anxious feelings?

 Pill-giving is a get-rid-of-that-feeling-without-listening-to-its-message approach.
 Psychotherapists, by contrast, help anxious clients to identify the underlying concerns triggering their anxiety.
 They then help them to map a plan of action to address these concerns.